ropg/ezTime/README.md

 And then I also wanted to print time in various formats.
 Wouldn't it be nice to have some function to print formatted time like many programming languages offer them?

-Overlooking the battlefield after implementing some of this, it seemed like there had to be a better way.
+Overlooking the battlefield after implementing some part of this, it seemed like there had to be a better way.
 Especially, some way in which all this work would benefit more people.
-I decided to make the mother of all time libraries.
+This is how ezTime, the project that was once only going to take a few days, came to be.

-## ezTime is:
+## ezTime is ...

-**self-contained**: It only depends on other libraries for networking (to do NTP and timezone data lookups).
-And if it is running on an ESP32, it will use the `Preferences` library to store cached timezone data to minimize lookups.
-It uses [timezoneapi.io](https://timezoneapi.io/) to get its timezone data, they provide 50 free lookups per user per day.
-(You can turn all of this off at compile time, e.g. if you have no networking and/or another time source.)
+**self-contained**: It only depends on other libraries to get online, but then it doesn't need other libraries for NTP and timezone data lookups.

-**precise**: An NTP request to pool.ntp.org only takes 40ms round-trip on my home DSL, so adding sub-second precision to a time library makes sense. ezTime reads the fractional seconds and tries to account for network latency to give you precise time.
+**precise**: Unlike other libraries, ezTime does not throw away or mangle the fractional second information from the NTP server.
+An NTP request to pool.ntp.org only takes 40ms round-trip on home DSL these days, so adding sub-second precision to a time library makes sense. ezTime reads the fractional seconds and tries to account for network latency to give you precise time.

 **backwards compatible**: Anything written for the existing Arduino time library will still work.
 You can set which timezone the sketch should be in, or have it be in UTC which is the default.
 But you can also set and express time referring to multiple timezones, all very easy and intuitive.

-**robust**: On ESP32 it doesn't fail if the timezone api goes away: it will cache the data for any timezones used.
-If that server is unreachable it will not initialise new timezones or do a yearly update of the rules, but it will still work on timezones you have already used.
+**robust**: It doesn't fail if the timezone api goes away: it can use cached data, which ezTime can store in EEPROM (AVR Arduinos) or NVS (ESP32 through Preferences library).

-**informative**: No need to guess while you're working on something, ezTime can print messages to the serial port at your desired level of detail, telling you when it gets an NTP update and how much your internal clock was off, for instance.
+**informative**: No need to guess while you're working on something, ezTime can print messages to the serial port at your desired level of detail, telling you about the timezone's daylight savings info it receives or when it gets an NTP update and by how much your internal clock was off, for instance.

 **time-saving**: No more time spent on writing code to print date or time in some nicer way.
 Print things like "8:20 PM" or "Saturday the 23rd of August 2018" with ease.
 Prevent display-flicker with minuteChanged() and secondChanged() functions without storing any values to compare.

+**Small enough**: Works with all features and full debugging information on an Arduino Uno with an Ethernet Shield, leaving 2/3 of RAM but not too much flash for you to work with.
+(Even on a good day there isn't that much left if you want to do anything that involves networking.)
+Various `#define` options let you leave parts of it out if you want to make it smaller: you can even leave out the networking altogether if you have a different time source.

 **easy to use**: Don't believe it until you see it.
 Have a look at some of these examples to see how easy it is to use.

 &nbsp;

 ### Timezones

+(a complete sketch to show how simple it is)

 ```
 #include <ezTime.h>